tschiolborg/synthetic_data_project/README.md

   - `label`: the class of the traffic sign
   - `properties`: a dictionary defining special properties of the sign.

-Please see the demo script for an example of how to load the annotations.

 ### Panorama handling